 - Start with about a 10-minute warm-up with the deck down.
 You want to make sure you already have a good sweat going.

 - Increase the incline to about 5% and turn sideways.
-Grab the handrail to balance yourself if need be.
+For safety, grab the handrail to balance yourself.

 - Side step for 30 seconds, adding a small side crunch with every other step.
 Then turn to the other side and side step again for 30 seconds.